drop-project-edu/drop-project/docs/resources/wiki/concepts.md

 #### Assignments

-The interesting thing is that assignments are just regular maven projects (in Java or Kotlin), stored in a regular git repository - there's nothing specific to DP in them.
+The interesting thing is that assignments are just regular Maven projects (in Java or Kotlin), stored in a regular git repository - there's nothing specific to DP in them.

     + assignment
     |--- pom.xml     (includes the checkstyle and junit plugins)